Overview of Logging and Metrics

 • rsyslogd on Cloud Foundry component VMs: rsyslogd is the transport system for Cloud Foundry component logs.
 Users can configure rsyslogd to transport component logs to a third-party syslog server.

-The table below lists the transport system for logs and metrics on Cloud Foundry platform components and apps:
+The following table lists the transport system for logs and metrics on Cloud Foundry platform components and apps:

 Platform components rsyslogd on Cloud Foundry component VMs Loggregator